-Effective January 1, 2014, your Maryland Identification Card, GLS Learner's Permit, and any new Federally Non-Compliant DL/IDs will NOT be issued at the time of your transaction; however, will be mailed to your Maryland residential address on file.
+Effective January 1, 2014, your Maryland new Type I, GLS Learner's Permit will NOT be issued at the time of your transaction.
+However, it will be mailed to your Maryland residential address on file.

 The first step in receiving a Maryland Driver's License for new drivers and certain inexperienced drivers is to obtain a learner's permit.
 Maryland provides two types of learner's permits:

 - Type I Learner's Permit - Persons who have never held a driver's license, regardless of age, are required to first obtain a Type I Learner's Permit.
 This learner's permit is issued as part of the MVA's Rookie Driver program, also known as the Graduated Licensing System (GLS).

 - If an individual, under the age of 25 years old, hold a (Graduated Licensing System -GLS) learner's permit and has not been convicted of, or granted Probation Before Judgment (PBJ) for a moving violation, is eligible to take a skills driving test after holding this permit for a minimum of 9 months.